 President & CEO Kim Bailey is an advocate of creating loving and empathetic communities, something Feeding Empty Little Tummies (F.E.L.T.) has achieved in Manatee County, Florida.
-Winn-Dixie has donated almost $400 to F.E.L.T. through its Community Bag and Bloomin’ 4 Good programs.
+Winn-Dixie has supported F.E.L.T. through its Community Bag and Bloomin’ 4 Good Programs.

 Tell us about Feeding Empty Little Tummies.